chenx26/glmnetRcpp/README.md

 install_github("chenx26/glmnetRcpp")

 # Examples
-See the example file in the example folder.
+See the example file in the tests folder.